Visibility, automation, and orchestration with Zero Trust

 III.
 Enable additional protection and detection controls

-Enabling additional controls improves the signal coming in to MTP and Sentinel to improve your visibility and ability to orchestrate responses.
+Enabling additional controls improves the signal coming in to Microsoft 365 Defender and Sentinel to improve your visibility and ability to orchestrate responses.

 Attack surface reduction controls represent one such opportunity.
 These protective controls not only block certain activities that are most associated with malware, but also give into attempts to use specific approaches, which can help to detect adversaries leveraging these techniques earlier in the process.